 - Inverted on Benson: the main character is black while the rest of the characters are white.

-- When The Sci Fi Channel decided to adapt Earthsea Trilogy into a Mini Series, they decided to make the main character white.
+- When the Sci Fi Channel adapted the Earthsea Trilogy into the mini-series Earthsea, they decided to make the main character white.
 This did not sit well with the original author.

 - Although more properly an ensemble, Criminal Minds in its first two seasons billed Mandy Patinkin and Thomas Gibson as the show's leads.
 Furthermore, the pilot only had one female lead character (Elle Greenaway) and one African-American lead character (Derek Morgan) surrounded by white males, indicating that they were tokens.
 More female characters were added or became relevant, and Morgan's character has gained depth and prominence as the series progressed, but the show's "stars" are still white males- Gibson and Joe Mantegna.

 - The UnSub in "Broken Mirror" lampshades this when he "profiles" the team while taunting them during one of his phone calls, deriding Morgan as simply a "side of beef" and telling Elle she had no chance of "joining the all boys' club".